nlepage/go-wasm-http-talk/slides.md

 <!-- .element: style="font-size: 0.36em;" -->

 Notes:
-- Next, on the Go side, we have to implement the callback function.
+- Next, on the Go side, let's focus on implementing this callback function.
 - We said that this callback function must return a `Promise` for a Javascript `Response` object.
 - That means that this callback function is asynchronous.
 - So we need to do two things: create and return a new `Promise`, and start a new goroutine that will be responsible for resolving this promise.